Nax/longflow-manifesto/README.md

  6. I think about the task again.
 I may go back to 4 or 1 if the things I learned changed my mind about the task.
  7. I work on the task.
 I may go back to 2 at any point.
  8. I finish the task.
  9. I think about the task again.
-I may want to go back at 2.
+I may want to go back to 2.
  10. The task is now considered done, but I (or someone else) can decide to work on it at any time, going back to 2.

-It may seems messy at first, but a workflow like this is both extremely flexible and extremely good in terms of quality of the code produced, because everyone can improve any part of the codebase whenever they want.
+It may seem messy at first, but a workflow like this is both extremely flexible and extremely good in terms of quality of the code produced, because everyone can improve any part of the codebase whenever they want.

 ## Author